 Why You Will Love This Recipe

 Full of Flavor - The combination of flavors in this side dish is truly delicious!
-Sweet maple syrup, tart cranberries, hearty squash.
+I love how maple syrup brings out the natural sweetness of the vegetables, similar to what it does in my maple brussels sprouts recipe.
+The combination of sweet maple syrup, tart cranberries, and hearty squash is just so good!
 Each bite bursts with a fall flavor that you are going to love!

 Make-Ahead Steps - This is a really easy dish to serve to company or even for busy weeknights, as so much of it can be made ahead!
 The butternut squash can be made 3 days in advance, or you can even purchase pre-chopped squash for an even easier dish!